jharrilim/jharrilim.github.io_gatsby/_posts/2019-09-1-KubernetesNotes.md

 published: true
 ---

 This post does not contain ordered content; just a handful of notes for developing with Kubernetes.
-This will hopefully remove the confusion with the large amount of lingo and concepts needed for understanding Kubernetes.
+This will hopefully remove the confusion around the large amount of lingo and concepts needed for understanding Kubernetes.

 ----

 ## Tools

 ### [Kubernetes](https://github.com/kubernetes/kubernetes)

+#### Description

 | | |
 |--:|---|